severian42/GraphRAG-Local-UI/README.md

 ## 🌟 Features

+- **API-Centric Architecture:** A robust FastAPI-based server (`api.py`) serving as the core of the GraphRAG operations.
+- **Dedicated Indexing and Prompt Tuning UI:** A separate Gradio-based interface (`index_app.py`) for managing indexing and prompt tuning processes.
 - **Local Model Support:** Leverage local models for LLM and embeddings, including compatibility with Ollama and OpenAI-compatible APIs.
 - **Cost-Effective:** Eliminate dependency on costly cloud-based models by using your own local models.
-- **Interactive UI:** User-friendly interface for managing data, running queries, and visualizing results.
+- **Interactive UI:** User-friendly interface for managing data, running queries, and visualizing results (main app).
-- **Real-time Graph Visualization:** Visualize your knowledge graph in 2D or 3D using Plotly.
+- **Real-time Graph Visualization:** Visualize your knowledge graph in 2D or 3D using Plotly (main app).
 - **File Management:** Upload, view, edit, and delete input files directly from the UI.
 - **Settings Management:** Easily update and manage your GraphRAG settings through the UI.
 - **Output Exploration:** Browse and view indexing outputs and artifacts.
 - **Logging:** Real-time logging for better debugging and monitoring.
-- **Flexible Querying:** Support for global, local, and direct chat queries with customizable parameters.
+- **Flexible Querying:** Support for global, local, and direct chat queries with customizable parameters (main app).
+- **Customizable Visualization:** Adjust graph layout, node sizes, colors, and more to suit your preferences (main app).

 ![GraphRAG UI](uiv2.png)

 ## 🗺️ Roadmap

-### **Important Note:** GraphRAG Local UI is currently a major work in progress and building a UI around the GraphRAG library has introduced a number of challenges; mainly with the Indexing process.
-The query works fantastic and provides a number of ways to easily and comprehensively utilize the GraphRAG library to query your indexed data.
-As I strive to make the application more stable with local LLMs, users should expect to encounter some bugs and breaking changes.
-I appreciate your patience and feedback during this development phase.
-If you encounter indexing issues while running this Gradio app while I am debugging it, you can typically run it straight in the terminal with the CLI args and have it work out 80-90% of the time.
+### **Important Note:** The GraphRAG Local UI ecosystem is currently undergoing a major transition.
+While the main app remains functional, I am actively developing separate applications for Indexing/Prompt Tuning and Querying/Chat, all built around a robust central API.
+Users should expect some changes and potential instability during this transition period.

-*The app gained traction much quicker than anticipated, so we are actively working to fix bugs and integrate suggested improvements.
-While it is currently functional, it has been primarily tested on a Mac Studio M2.*
+*While it is currently functional, it has only been primarily tested on a Mac Studio M2.*

-My vision for GraphRAG Local UI is to become the ultimate GraphRAG app for local LLMs, incorporating as many cool features and knowledge graph tools as possible.
+My vision for the GraphRAG Local UI ecosystem is to become the ultimate set of tools for working with GraphRAG and local LLMs, incorporating as many cool features and knowledge graph tools as possible.
 I am continuously working on improvements and new features.

 ### Recent Updates
-- [x] LLM agnostic: Use Ollama or set your own base URL and local model for LLM and Embedder
-- [x] Custom configurable graph visuals
+- [x] New API-centric architecture (`api.py`)
+- [x] Dedicated Indexing and Prompt Tuning UI (`index_app.py`)
+- [x] Improved file management and output exploration
+- [x] Background task handling for long-running operations
-- [x] Preset Query/Indexing library options to quickly and easily harness all the GraphRAG args
+- [x] Enhanced configuration options through environment variables and YAML files

 ### Upcoming Features
+- [ ] Dedicated Querying/Chat UI that interacts with the API
 - [ ] Dockerfile for easier deployment
 - [ ] Launch your own GraphRAG API server for use in external applications
 - [ ] Experimental: Mixture of Agents for Indexing/Query of knowledge graph